Skip to content

 Indicator: Reduction in risk of emergency medical care

 Rationale: Car owners are more likely to get regular/preventive medical care due to mobility.
-By multiplying the average charge for an emergency room by the number of car owners, we get the car owners' total cost not to take emergency trips.
+By multiplying the average charge for an emergency room by the number of car owners, we get the car owners' total cost of not taking emergency trips.

 Indicator: Reduction in risk of stress treatment